Best road trip apps

 Waze (Android, iOS) is a crowd-sourced traffic map and navigation app.
 Users can check out traffic conditions based on real-time information from other Waze users, complete with reports on road hazards, accidents, speed traps and more.
-You can also actively report any incidents you encounter.
+You can also report any incidents you encounter.
 Best of all, Waze includes guided turn-by-turn navigation that take traffic conditions into account.

 Long road trips mean you're going to need to fill up multiple times, so finding inexpensive gasoline and reliable filling stations is a must.
-Motorists in the USA and Canada stand to save some serious change with GasBuddy (Android, iOS), a mobile app that helps users track down the cheapest nearby gas station based on their present location.
+Motorists in the U.S. and Canada stand to save some serious change with GasBuddy (Android, iOS), a mobile app that helps users track down the cheapest nearby gas station from their present location.
 As many of the prices are based on user reports, GasBuddy rewards users with points for reporting and updating a station's prices.
 Those points make you eligible for regular raffles of prizes, like free gas.
 Brave early adopters of electric vehicles can instead give Plugshare (Android, iOS) a try: it lets you look up and review nearby charging stations for your electric car.

 Road tolls can add an unexpected chunk to your travel costs.
 TollSmart (Android, iOS) is a neat trip-planning app that allows you to quickly look up the price of all toll bridges, roadways, and tunnels from start to destination.
 The app allows you to create profiles for a variety of vehicles from the family sedan all the way up to nine-axle vehicles to calculate vehicle-based toll rates.
 The app also includes support for a variety of transponder-based systems like E-ZPass.
 Users can automatically log in toll rates in the app's TollTracker system for easy expense report logging.
 An in-app purchase provides you the ability to compare tolls across multiple proposed routes.